amrfekryy/study-notes/React/hooks.md

 - the setter replaces the old state.
   - in classes, the state is always and object, the setter auto merges updates.
   - use the spread operator to merge updates to first level of objects or append to arrays.
-  - use a deepMerge function to to merge updates to further levels of objects.
+  - use a deepMerge function to merge updates to further levels of objects.

 ### useEffect
 ```js